NVIDIA/gontainer/README.md

 1. The `gontainer.Events` service provides the events broker.
 It can be used to send and receive events inside service container between services or outside from the client code.
 1. The `gontainer.Resolver` service provides a service to resolve dependencies dynamically.
+1. The `gontainer.Invoker` service provides a service to invoke functions dynamically.

 ### Container Interface